Ozkan Cetiner

-Ozkan Cetiner (Özkan Çetiner; born 25 November 2000) is a French professional footballer who plays as a midfielder for Championnat National 2 club Chantilly.
+Ozkan Cetiner (Özkan Çetiner; born 25 November 2000) is a French professional footballer who plays as a midfielder for Turkish TFF 2.
+Lig club İskenderunspor.

 Professional career

 On 8 June 2020, Cetiner signed a professional contract with Dunkerque.
 Cetiner made his professional debut with Dunkerque in a 1-0 Ligue 2 win over Valenciennes on 19 September 2020.

 On 3 September 2021, he moved to Belgium and signed with the third-tier club Olympic Charleroi.

 Personal life

 Born in France, Cetiner is of Turkish descent.